PantalaLabs/BionicGlove/README.md

 ##### Max4Live <-> Ableton

-By default Max4Live does not map MIDI straight to Ableton.
-But there is a solution:
+By default Max4Live will not map controls directly to Ableton.
+But there is a way to create a new Control Surface like any other Midi Controller and map thru a MIDI loop:

 WINDOWS / LoopMIDI